Space in Jedburg, SC

 Our hot-desk options are perfect for individuals who may only need to use our co-working space a few times a week.
 Members can choose from a part-time hot desk with three days per week access or a full-time hot desk with five days per week access.
 Unlike our day passes, our hot desk rental options include access to the Pilot's Lounge and Conference Room.

 Renters can also enjoy access to our state-of-the-art lobby any time of day, conference room with frosted privacy glass, and convenient business center with printing and scanning.
 When it's time to take a break, relax in our fully-stocked Pilot's Lounge before you get back to work.
-If you're looking for an office space for entrepreneurs in Jedburg, SC, this option is a great choice.
+If you're looking for an office space for entrepreneurs Near Jedburg, SC, this option is a great choice.

 If having a private desk to yourself is non-negotiable, The Runway has plenty of options for you to consider.
 Our private desks are an affordable solution for anyone who wants a budget-friendly option and requires a private space.
 When you rent one of our private desks, you'll get more perks than our day pass options, like a business address, mail service, conference room access, and access to the fully stocked Pilot's Lounge.
 It's all included in your monthly rate!